benmvp/slides/2023/connecttech/divops.md

   - Running static checks, running tests, building the app/library, etc
   - Figuring out pipelines, caching, test sharding, etc
   - Running end-to-end tests, sending snapshots for visual regression, everything!
+- All of this is happening in CI...
+  - And likely someone on the frontend is configuring it all

 /////
 <!-- .slide: data-background="url(../../img/divops/highway-interchange-patrick-federi-WkAIAf3l4zg-unsplash.jpg) no-repeat center" data-background-size="cover" -->